josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/😒_x_rated_dementors.md

 Unfortunately, until you come clean and talk to me about it like adult adults, I can't really help you, and because I know what's going on on what the process I'm looking at is, I'm not going to make a serious commitment to anything where it can be monitored -- because this would be **highly coercive**, and would undermine my right as a citizen to due process.

+---

+sexualisation is toned down in continued content inserts, but coercion, future faking, muddying expectations, and fishing for answers remains (fishing = "you're hard to read", "X person really likes you but they need reassurances", etc).

+and as far as refering to me as off/on some sort of "market" (i am not an actual bovine specimen; ape sadly):

+anyone who had the respect and dignity to be in my life at all in any capacity would not be doing any of *this* to me.

+i could not give a shit who that was.

+you all seem to think im defending one man and therefore this could only be expkaoned by attraction; im saying that this is an impersonation because thats what it looks like, it isng believable, it is distressing, and its fucked up to do it to people generally.

+plus i have these things called "morals" and "character"; if you were collectivelly a bit smarter, you may notice that some people just think truth is generally a good thing and some people are just more willing to protect the herd and not just themselves. i am not sorry for the difficulty that appears to be presenting.

+the surveillence industry clearly self-selects some extremely sprcific personality tupes, and that might be worth noting given the damage being caused; this industry needs regulation.

 2025-10-26